-I talk to a lot of homeowners about issues they have with their home’s design, and one of the most common complaints I hear is lack of bathrooms.
-If you are contemplating a major remodel, you might be faced with the decision to just keep one bathroom in the hall for everyone to use.
-Or, you might be able to squeeze in multiple bathrooms.
-But unless you are able to add on to your home, the best solution might be one that’s often overlooked: the Jack and Jill bathroom.
+I talk to many Seattle homeowners about design challenges they face, and one of the most common complaints is not having enough bathrooms.
+If you are contemplating a major remodel, you might be faced with the decision to keep one bathroom in the hall for everyone to use.
+Or, you might be able to squeeze in multiple smaller bathrooms.

 The Jack and Jill bathroom gets its name from the nursery rhyme about two siblings.

-Interestingly enough, you may have seen this kind of bathroom arrangement on the TV sitcom the Brady Bunch.
+Interestingly enough, you may have seen this kind of bathroom arrangement on the TV sitcom The Brady Bunch.
 The Brady kids shared a single bathroom accessible from either end of two bedrooms.
+This bathroom style is ideal for siblings, guest rooms, and multi-generational living.

 Source: commons.wikimedia.org

-There are several pros to choosing a Jack and Jill bathroom layout in your home.
+There are several advantages to choosing a Jack and Jill bathroom layout in your home.
 Here are some of them:

 Convenience

-A Jack and Jill Bathroom gives easy access to the bathroom.
+No more hallway traffic jams!
+A Jack and Jill bathroom gives easy access to the bathroom.
 The kids don’t have to go out into the hallway to make their way to the bathroom and then back again, so it’s a convenient and time-saving arrangement.

 Reduces the Number of Bathrooms You Need

-Having a separate bathroom for each bedroom can be costly and take up space.
-Putting in a shared one, on the other hand, can save you money.
+Adding a separate bathroom for each bedroom can be costly and take up space.
+Putting in a shared Jack and Jill bathroom, on the other hand, can save you money by cutting down on plumbing, fixtures and construction materials.

 A Jack and Jill bathroom is a real estate space saver because it brings together what would have been two separate baths for different bedrooms.

 Bathrooms take up otherwise useful space in the house.
-Instead of using all the space for a bath and toilet area, you can make bigger rooms, making all family members happy.
+Instead of using all the space for a bath and toilet area, you can make bigger bedrooms, making all family members happy.

 Fully Customizable